SPRING OFFER – Use code SPRING30 for 30% OFF

 ROI (Return on Investment)

 Return on investment, expressed as a percentage, calculated as: net profit ÷ investment cost × 100.
 In the Amazon context, ROI is often used to evaluate the profitability of a product or advertising campaign.
-For example, if you spend $10 on goods and costs for a product and earn $30 net profit, ROI is 300%.
-It's important for sellers to estimate ROI before launching a product (considering production costs, shipping, FBA fees, advertising, etc.) to ensure it's worth the investment.
+For example, if you invest $10 total (product cost + shipping + fees) and earn $30 in sales with $20 net profit, your ROI is 200%.
+Experienced Amazon sellers typically target a minimum ROI of 100% (doubling their money) for arbitrage and 30–50% for private label.
+Always calculate ROI factoring ALL costs: product, shipping to Amazon, FBA fees, referral fees, advertising spend, and returns.
+The SellerMagnet Profit Dashboard calculates ROI automatically per product.

 S

-Amazon's web platform through which Marketplace sellers manage their business.
+Amazon’s web platform through which Marketplace sellers manage their entire business.
 Through Amazon Seller Central you can add new products or offers, update prices and quantities, manage orders, set up advertising campaigns, monitor performance with reports and metrics, open support cases, and much more.
-It's essentially the seller's "headquarters" on Amazon.
-A feature-rich interface that can initially seem complex: tools like SellerMagnet integrate via API to simplify and enhance some of these activities (e.g., more readable profit dashboards, repricing automation, custom alerts).
+Key sections include Inventory (manage your catalog), Orders (track fulfillment), Advertising (create and manage PPC campaigns), Reports (download business and payment reports), and Performance (track account health metrics like ODR).
+For official documentation, see Amazon Seller Central Help.
+Tools like SellerMagnet integrate via API to simplify and enhance these activities with more readable dashboards, repricing automation, and custom alerts.

 SEO (Search Engine Optimization on Amazon)